 Part of the identifier sub-block with HLC of 00002 has already been allocated to already existing ‘ucode’ [b-uID].
 For this historical reason, the new TLC assignment shall be done only in identifier sub-block with HLC 00012 only.

-7.3 Top Level Code (TLC)
+7.3 Second Level Code (2LC)

 TLC is 16 bits long and is assigned to countries and international standardization organizations as specified in [ITU-T H.ID-RA].
 RA may assign TLC to other organizations.
 These organizations that are assigned TLC act as the RA of the second level organization code assignment below.

-7.4 Class
+7.4 Third Level Code (3LC) or Class

 Class indicates the layout of a particular identifier format.
-There are different formats that correspond to Class 9, 10, …, 14 as shown on Figure 2 (Class 0, 1, 2, …, 8, 15 are reserved for future use).
+There are different formats that correspond to Class 9, 10…, 14 as shown on Figure 2 (Class 0, 1, 2…, 8, 15 are reserved for future use).

-7.5 Second Level Organization Code (SLOC)
+7.5 Fourth Level Code (4OC) or Organization

 An SLOC is allocated to a lower level RA that handles the allocation of the subspace to other organizations or to an entity that uses the subspace directly in the case of Class from 9 to14.
 The SLOC assignment is done by an entity that is assigned the TLC of that subspace.
 The subspace controlled by the lower level RA is called the SLOC space.
 It has six different sizes from 16 bits to 96 bits by steps of 16 bits.